 Both strength and muscle mass declines at a faster rate in older people.

-One study found this decline can be from 16.6% to 40.9% higher in adults aged over 40 versus less than 40.
+One study found this decline in strength and muscle mass can be from 16.6% to 40.9% higher in adults who are over 40 years old.

-Another study, testing fitness decline during detraining for adults aged between 60 and 86 years old, found that those in the 74-86 age group declined faster than those aged between 60 and 73.
+Another study that tested the rate of fitness decline during detraining for older adults found that those in the 74-86 age group declined faster than those aged between 60 and 73.

 Gender